Diegosup/CV/README.md

-#CV web page
+# CV web page
-CV developed on HTML, CSS and JavaScript
+Developed on HTML, CSS and JavaScript